GabeStah/gremlin-chaos-monkey/src/index.md

 ### Pros of Chaos Monkey

-- **Planned Failure**: Chaos Monkey allows for planned instance failures when you and your team are best-prepared to handle them.
+- **Prepares You for Random Failures**: Chaos Monkey allows for planned instance failures when you and your team are best-prepared to handle them.
 You can [schedule terminations][#chaos-monkey-schedule-terminations] so they occur based on a configurable *mean* number of days and during a given *time period* each day.
 - **Encourages Distribution**: As [Netflix learned][#netflix-history] all too well in 2008 prior to developing Chaos Monkey, a vertically-stacked architecture is dangerous and prone to single points of failure.
 Conversely, a distributed architecture that Chaos Engineering practices and tools like Chaos Monkey encourage is inherently more resilient, so long as you proactively "break things on purpose" in an effort to learn.
 - **Encourages Redundancy**: Part and parcel of a distributed architecture, redundancy is another major benefit to smart Chaos Engineering practices.
 If a single service or instance is brought down unexpectedly, a redundant backup may save the day.
 - **Discourages Wasteful Dependencies**: Chaos Engineering best practices emphasize the importance of separating the wheat from the chaff by eliminating all unnecessary dependencies and allowing the system to remain functional with the absolute minimal components and services.